felangel/bloc/docs/flutterfirebaselogintutorial.md

 flutter packages get
 ```

-?> **Note**: We are depending on the `authentication_repository` package via path,n which will allow us to iterate quickly while still maintaining a clear separation.
+?> **Note**: We are depending on the `authentication_repository` package via path which will allow us to iterate quickly while still maintaining a clear separation.

 ## main.dart